tharmaman/AssassinGearSolid/README.md

 # AssassinGearSolid
-An FPS stealth game made with Unreal Engine 4 and written in C++.
+An Network-Enabled 2-Player FPS stealth game made with Unreal Engine 4 and written in C++.